Books about cycling impotence Online

 - Change the Way You Sit – When possible, slide to the rear of your bicycle saddle and sit back on your sit bones.
 Only lean forward onto the nose during short sprints.

 The Good News

-In addition to the fact that cycling impotence is not a prevalent problem, it is also quite preventable and can be overcome quickly, if it occurs.
+The good news is that cycling impotence is quite preventable and can be overcome quickly - if it occurs.
 Instead of depriving yourself of this heart-healthy and fun activity, use the right bike, saddle, and riding techniques, and simply give yourself a break if your nether regions start feeling numb!